Flight Instructor (Full Time and/or Part Time)

 - Maximizes student’s training investment by arriving for each lesson on time and fully prepared.

-- Promotes AFC events, products, and services to students whenever appropriate.
+- Promotes company events, products, and services to students whenever appropriate.

 - Exercises exemplary customer service; responds in a timely manner to all voicemails and emails

 - Completing an Annual CLUB CFI Checkout with the Chief Flight Instructor or Assistant Chief Flight Instructor.

 - Adhering to all CLUB Policies and Standards.

 - Proper use of the online schedule.